John-Abdelsayed/JA-resume/index.md

 *July 2017 - Present*

-- Founded company with > $2 million in yearly revenue.
+- Co-founded company with > $2 million in yearly revenue.

 - Lead all facets of corporate formation; legal, operations, sales, marketing, human resources, and technical implementations.

-- Spun off 2 separate companies with combined $20 million valuation.
+- Spun off 2 separate companies with combined $20 million valuation and strong Intelectual Property (IP) portfolio.

 - Responsible for all client, B2B, and C2C relationships.